Summer Financial Aid FAQs

 6 to 8.5

 .5 to 5.5

 5. When can I view the summer financial aid award?

-Summer awards are currently posted in WEBSTAR but will be pending evaluation of Spring 2014 grades and actual enrollment status (posted awards always assume fulltime status which is generally not available during summer session).
+Summer awards will be posted in WEBSTAR after summer registration.
+Awards will be pending evaluation of Spring 2019 grades and actual enrollment status.
 Check your messages and outstanding requirements frequently for updates.

 6. I am thinking about dropping a summer class.
 Will this affect my summer financial aid?